 Home » Blog » Effective C-Suite Succession: A Comparative Case Study on Executive Recruitment

-Hei-Ran (Hei) Park, in her role as chief human resources officer (CHRO), found herself in a difficult situation.
+Hei-Ran (Hei) Park, in her role as chief human resources officer (CHRO), found herself in a difficult leadership transition situation.
 The president of her company had announced his resignation due to long-term family obligations, giving himself three months to help transition his responsibilities on a part-time basis.
-The urgency to find his successor was compounded by the lack of ready internal candidates.
+The urgency to find his successor was compounded by the lack of ready internal leadership candidates.
 The company’s vice presidents (VPs) were either new to their roles or had been hired from outside, and were not yet integrated enough into the company’s operations to assume the presidency.
 The chief operations officer (COO), although qualified for the role, had no interest in leading the company.
 The rest of the senior leadership team, including the chief finance officer (CFO) and chief sales and marketing officer (CMO), were not qualified to lead on their own.
 Consequently, Park and the board of directors were faced with the daunting task of finding a new president externally in a short time frame.

-Download the case study to follow along with Hei as she learns about different types of executive recruitment and alternative options her organization could consider in order to find a strong succession candidate for the president’s role.
+Download the comparative case study to follow along with Hei as she learns about different types of executive recruitment and alternative options her organization could consider in order to find a strong succession candidate for the president’s role.

 What is Executive Recruitment?

-Executive recruitment, or executive search, is a specialized recruitment service used to find highly qualified candidates for senior-level and executive positions across various industries.
+Executive recruitment, or executive search, is a specialized recruitment service used to find highly qualified leadership candidates for senior-level and executive positions across various industries.
 It involves a systematic process to identify, attract, and assess potential candidates for leadership roles, including CEOs, CFOs, board members, and other top executive positions.
-Executive search firms are hired by organizations that want to fill these critical positions, but may lack the internal resources to conduct the search themselves, or seek the confidentiality and expertise that an external firm can provide.
+Executive search firms are hired by organizations that want to fill these critical positions but may lack the internal resources to conduct the search themselves, or seek the confidentiality and expertise that an external firm can provide.

 Executive search is also commonly referred to as “headhunting.”
 The term headhunting underscores the proactive and targeted approach these firms or consultants take in seeking out individuals who are not actively looking for new opportunities but possess the specific skills, experience, and leadership qualities that match the client organization’s needs.
-Unlike traditional recruitment, which often focuses on filling vacancies with active job seekers, headhunting involves a deeper level of engagement with both clients and potential candidates to ensure an ideal fit for high-stakes roles.
-While headhunting can be used for almost any position, executive search is a more specialized service that focuses specifically on recruiting for c-suite, VP, and other senior management positions.
+Unlike traditional recruitment, which often focuses on filling vacancies with active job seekers, headhunting involves a deeper level of engagement with both clients and potential candidates to ensure an ideal fit for high-stakes c-suite roles.
+While headhunting can be used for almost any position, executive search is a more specialized service that focuses specifically on recruiting for c-suite, VP, and other senior management leadership positions.

 Different Types of Executive Recruitment

-1. Retained search firms.
 These firms operate on an exclusive basis, preventing other search firms or recruiters from being involved in the search.
 Retained search firms are paid a flat fee, regardless of the outcome, and they specialize in senior executive search.

 Download the case study to learn about the fee models and expected costs associated with each type of executive recruitment firm.